 There are many myths about how to get sober after drinking too much in one sitting.
 These include:

-- Exercising – Most people do not want to exercise when they are drunk.
+- Exercising: Most people do not want to exercise when they are drunk.
 Yet, this myth is one that is often perpetuated because it produces endorphins.
-These chemicals can help to wake the brain up and produce excess energy.
 Exercising may help you feel better, but it will not influence your blood alcohol levels.

-- Taking a Cold Shower – Likewise, taking a cold shower does not impact blood alcohol levels either.
+- Taking a cold shower: Likewise, taking a cold shower does not impact blood alcohol levels either.
 It can make you feel more awake and less drunk, which can help you feel as though you can function better.
-This is because it helps your central nervous system, but the effects of it should wear off fairly quickly.

-- Drink Juice – Juice, fruit, and vegetables will give your body a lot of B and C vitamins and fructose.
+- Drink juice: Juice, fruit, and vegetables will give your body a lot of B and C vitamins and fructose.
 They will assist your liver in processing alcohol.
-But you should not rely on them to help you rid your body of it more quickly.
 While they can help the liver flush out toxins, this may not affect your BAC level.

 The best way to get sober is to go to sleep.
 That is because sleeping takes time, which is what is necessary to process alcohol.
 Your body needs the time to rest and recover after a night of drinking too much.